ckan/ckanext-scheming/README.md

 #
 # scheming.dataset_schemas = http://example.com/spatialx_schema.yaml

+#   The separator to use to flatten composite fields (repeating_subfields)
+scheming.composite.separator = |

 #   Preset files may be included as well.
 The default preset setting is:
 scheming.presets = ckanext.scheming:presets.json